-N 3214 § 10.
-The term "medical transports", as defined in the 1949

-Mob-87 Geneva Conventions and Additional Protocols, refers to any means of transportation by land, water or air, whether military or civilian, permanent or temporary, assigned exclusively to medical transportation and under the control of a competent authority of a party to a conflict or of neutral States and of other States not parties to an armed conflict, when these ships, craft and aircraft assist the wounded, the sick and the shipwrecked.

-N 3215 § 11.
+- N 3214 § 10.
+The term "medical transports", as defined in the 1949 Mob-87 Geneva Conventions and Additional Protocols, refers to any means of transportation by land, water or air, whether military or civilian, permanent or temporary, assigned exclusively to medical transportation and under the control of a competent authority of a party to a conflict or of neutral States and of other States not parties to an armed conflict, when these ships, craft and aircraft assist the wounded, the sick and the shipwrecked. - N 3215 § 11.
 For the purpose of announcing and identifying medical Mob-87 transports which are protected under the above-mentioned Conventions, the procedure of Section II of this Article is used.
-The urgency signal shall be followed by the addition of the single word MEDICAL in narrow-band direct-printing and by the addition of the single word MAY-DEE-CAL pronounced as in French "médical", in radiotelephony.

-N 3216 § 12.
-The use of the signals described in No. N 3215 indicates a) call sign or other recognized means of identification of the medical transport;

-Mob-87 that the message which follows concerns a protected medical transport.
-The message shall convey the following data:

-N 3218 b) position of the medical transport;

-N 3219 c) number and type of vehicles in the medical trans-Mob-87 port;

-N 3220 d) intended route; Mob-87
+The urgency signal shall be followed by the addition of the single word MEDICAL in narrow-band direct-printing and by the addition of the single word MAY-DEE-CAL pronounced as in French "médical", in radiotelephony. - N 3216 § 12.
+The use of the signals described in No. N 3215 indicates Mob-87 that the message which follows concerns a protected medical transport.
+The message shall convey the following data: - call sign or other recognized means of identification N 3217 a) of the medical transport; Mob-87 position of the medical transport; N 3218 b) Mob-87 number and type of vehicles in the medical trans-N 3219 c) Mob-87 port; N 3220 d) intended route: Mob-87

-RRN40-4

-N 3221 e) estimated time en route and of departure and Mob-87 arrival, as appropriate;
+N 3221 e) estimated time en route and of departure and Mob-87 arrival, as appro pria ite;

-N 3222 f) any other information, such as flight altitude, radio frequencies guarded, languages used and secondary surveillance radar modes and codes.
+N 3222f)any other information, such as flight altitude, radioMob-87frequencies guarded, languages used and secondary surveillance radar modes and codes.

-N 3223 § 13.
-(1) The identification and location of medical transports at sea may be conveyed by means of appropriate standard maritime radar transponders (see Recommendation 14 (Mob-87)).

-N 3224 (2) The identification and location of aircraft medical transports may be conveyed by the use of the secondary surveillance radar (SSR) system specified in Annex 10 to the Convention on International Civil Aviation

-N 3225 § 14.
+- N 3223 § 13.
+(1) The identification and location of medical transports at Mob-87 sea may be conveyed by means of appropriate standard maritime radar transponders (see Recommendation 14 (Mob-87)). - N 3224 (2) The identification and location of aircraft medical transports may be conveyed by the use of the secondary surveillance radar (SSR) system specified in Annex 10 to the Convention on International Civil Aviation. - N 3225 § 14.
 The use of radiocommunications for announcing and Mob-87 identifying medical transports is optional; however, if they are used, the provisions of these Regulations and particularly of this Section and of Articles N 37 and N 38 shall apply.